-The notification of the proxy to the Company must be made via the Company's e-mail address or via the e-mail address specifically mentioned in the notice convening the meeting, at the registered office or by post.
+The notification of the proxy to the Company must be made via the Company's e-mail address or via the e-mail address specifically mentioned in the convocation, at the registered office or by post.
 The Company must receive the proxy no later than the sixth day before the date of the meeting.